Managing Your Standard Onshape Subscription

 Adding seats and managing users after purchase

-Once you purchase multiple seats for an app, you are able to manage the users who are allowed to use that app.
-You are able to change users who may use the app and change the number of seats.
+Once you purchase multiple seats for an app, you can manage the users who are allowed to use that app.
+You can change users who may use the app and change the number of seats.

 - On the Applications tab of the Company settings page, select the app you wish to manage.